antimof/UxPlay/README.md

 Options:

-**-n server_name**;  server_name will be the name that appears offering AirPlay services to your iPad, iPhone etc.
+**-n server_name** (Default: UxPlay);  server_name@_hostname_ will be the name that appears offering AirPlay services to your iPad, iPhone etc, where _hostname_ is the name of the server running uxplay.
-**NEW**: this will also now be the name shown above the mirror display (X11)  window, If this option is not used, the hostname of the server will be used as the server name.
+   This will also now be the name shown above the mirror display (X11)  window.

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
 (This may be a